-- CHKDSK runs at startup: if the Microsoft ScanDisk runs automatically to detect disk error each time when the system is booted successfully, there may be some bad sectors/tracks.
+- CHKDSK runs at startup: If the Microsoft ScanDisk runs automatically to detect disk error each time the system boots successfully, there may be some bad sectors/tracks.

-- Get stuck to a certain point: when performing FDISK to hard disk, you find it was stuck at a certain point, going forward and backward repeatedly.
+- Get stuck to a certain point: When performing FDISK on a hard disk, you find it was stuck at a certain point, going forward and backward repeatedly.

-- Fail to format a drive: when you plan to format a partition on the hard drive, the process is stuck in a certain stage and error finally occurs, making you end up in failure.
+- Fail to format a drive: When you plan to format a partition on the hard drive, the process is stuck at a certain stage and an error finally occurs, making you end up in failure.

 - Hard drive read error: It appears constantly when a file is reading or a program is running, suggesting file corruption and other information.
 Besides, if the disk reading process takes too long or the blue screen appears during reading, it also suggests that there’s a bad sector/track on the hard